brown-cs111/result-processing/README.md

     testing: Map<string, number>
 }
 ```
-For the functionality map, a key should be the name of a check block and the value should be the score value of that check block.
+For the functionality map, a key should be the name of a check block and the value should be the score value of that check block. \
-For the testing map, a key should be the file name of a wheat/chaff and the value should be the score value of that wheat/chaff.
+For the testing map, a key should be the file name of a wheat/chaff and the value should be the score value of that wheat/chaff (if wheats/chaffs are not used to grade the assignment, leave an empty map for testing and make sure the wheats/chaffs are not included in the assignment's respective `pyret-assignments` branch).

 ## Example Setup